Guiltless kids’ games turn deadly in the Korean series that is No. 1 on Netflix.

 How has Squid Game leaked out into the real world?

 Hope to see a lot of sweatsuit-clad challengers and red-clad gatekeepers in the city and at Halloween parties this year.
+This will be the opportunity to sell your business if you know how to make clothes and costumes.
 There wasn’t sufficient notice for the large ensemble organizations to wrench into gear, so individuals are gathering the actual outfits or going to Etsy and other craftsman commercial centers.